-Of these habitats, the most acreage would be affected by the FPL West Preferred Corridor, and the least by the Route A Corridor.
-The exceptions, however, are that wet prairies and mixed shrublands would be more affected by the Route A corridor, and least by the FPL West Secondary Corridor.
+Of these habitats, the most acreage would be affected by the FPL West Preferred Corridor, and the least by the Route A Corridor, assuming full corridor width.
+However, wet prairies and mixed shrublands are more likely to be affected by the Route A corridor, and least by the FPL West Secondary Corridor.